Friday, 30 March 2018

 Then on Sunday I drove to Ardrossan to meet Maggie and Wendy for lunch.
 This was handy for Maggie to get the ferry back to Arran afterwards.
 I have driven through Ardrossan to the ferry terminal many times over the years, but have never dined there.
 Cecchini’s is a smart wee restaurant with delicious Italian food, and we had a good catch up.
 Wendy and I walked Maggie to the ferry before I set off back to Glasgow to see Cameron McNeish at Aye Write.
 But that’s another story.

-Saturday 24 March 2018
+Saturday, 24 March 2018

 Parakeets in the park

 We woke up to a chilly London on Sunday morning.
 It had snowed lightly during the night, and the outlines of the buildings were highlighted prettily in white.
 After a slap up breakfast in the Premier Inn, we all set off by the DLR to Greenwich where we walked around the outside of the Naval Museum and then up the hill to the Observatory.
 I had to give credit to the enthusiastic London sledgers who were sliding down the hill even though there was more grass evident than snow!
 Cat had obtained a leaflet about the history of the area and gave us an excellent guided tour on our way.
 We heard a squawking sound as we ascended the hill and, to my surprise, saw several parakeets flying around and landing on the trees.
-We have seen parakeets in the city of Barcelona before, but never in London - I wondered if it was a sign of global warming.
+We have seen parakeets in the city of Barcelona before, but never in London - I wonder if it is a sign of global warming.

 Back down the hill, we had a wander through Greenwich Market before setting off back to Southwark where we installed ourselves for drinks in the cosy St Christopher pub.
 Our final port of call was Ally’s fantastic London pad!
 It’s a company flat and it’s right in the heart of the city, very close to St Paul’s Cathedral and only a six minute walk from his office.
 It’s really gorgeous and beautifully decorated with wooden floors and white walls throughout.